gucci-ninja/iTradeRecipes/README.md

 - is product id unique for different stores?
 - is it ok to assume the price on the dataset will be reflected in stores

+## What we're doing?

 ### Suhavi
-- create resources and general methods, basic frontend setup
+- create resource Item

 ### Ming
 - grooming the dataset